maddevsio/gocodelaben/step09/README.md

 ## R-tree
 ![](./400px-R-tree.svg.png)

 R-tree looks as shown in the picture.
 This is a tree-like data structure.
 It is good for understanding if you are familiar with the B-tree.
-R-tree is needed for indexing of a spatial data (coordinates, cities on the map).
+R-tree is needed for indexing spatial data (coordinates, cities on the map).
 She also solves our problem.
 She can ask "Give me the 10 nearest drivers next to me."
-It's perfect for us
+It's perfect for us.
 [Learn More](https://ru.wikipedia.org/wiki/R-%D0%B4%D0%B5%D1%80%D0%B5%D0%B2%D0%BE_(%D1%81%D1%82%D1%80%D1%83%D0%BA%D1%82%D1%83%D1%80%D0%B0_%D0%B4%D0%B0%D0%BD%D0%BD%D1%8B%D1%85))

 We will not do it ourselves, because there is already a ready implementation and we will take it from [here](https://github.com/dhconnelly/rtreego).